ldstep/ldstephensnet/content/notes.md

 ---

+June 23, 2025

+iPadOS 26 Beta 2 was released this afternoon, so I installed it.
+For how I use my iPad, I don't see much of a change.

+---

 June 23, 2025, at 10:44:04 AM

 My living on my iPad experiment is officially over. iPadOS 26 is still missing things that I depend on that are Mac-only.
 I'll continue to use it, which is for consumption and occasional writing.